-The Projects' generating facilities provide low cost emissions-free power for the benefit of New York State.
+The Projects' generating facilities provide low-cost, emissions-free power for the benefit of New York State.
 This power is managed within the NYISO.
-The average annual cost of the Projects is provided in Exhibit D. If the Project generating facilities ceased to exist, alternative source providers would either need to have sufficient existing resources to meet the needs of their customers, including the current Projects' customers, or would secure resources from the wholesale market.
+The average annual cost of the power produced by the Project, including the basis for that calculation, is included in Exhibit D, Section 5.
+The average annual cost of the power produced by the Projects includes capital costs, operating costs (the costs of purchased power and related expenses, fuel consumed, operation and maintenance, and administrative expenses), and costs associated with the Projects' proposed protection, mitigation, and enhancement measures.
+If the generating facilities at the Projects ceased to exist, alternative source providers would either need to have sufficient existing resources to meet the needs of their customers, including the current Projects' customers, or would secure resources from the wholesale market.